donkirkby/live-py-plugin/CONTRIBUTING.md

 you planning to submit your own fix in a pull request?
 Please include a small code sample and what you would like the live code display to show for that code.

+## Coding Guidelines
+The Python code should follow PEP8 guidelines, and the Java code should be compatible with Java 11.
+The plugin verifier will check for Java compatibility with the different versions of the IntelliJ platform.

 ## PyCharm Development
 There are two levels of PyCharm development.
 It's probably best to start with the [Python code] that runs in all versions of the Live Coding in Python project